 The Tour of Flanders sets off from Bruges this time and the riders get a first taste of cobbles after 109 kilometres.
 The pavé on the Huisepontweg precedes the first climb of the day, Korte Ast.
 Some 20 kilometres later the Oude Kwaremont makes its first appearance.
 By now, the riders are halfway.

-The riders tackle the first climb exactly halfway.
-After the Oude Kwaremont De Ronde intensifies with a new obstacle every 10 kilometres or so.
-Via climbs up the Kortekeer and the Achterberg the route continues to the cobbles of the Holleweg and onto Wolvenberg before Kerkgate and Jagerij serves yet more cobbled portions.
-And on it goes to the climbing combo Molenberg, Marlboroughstraat, Berendries and Valkenberg, all crammed together within 15 kilometres.
+After Oude Kwaremont De Ronde intensifies with a new obstacle every 10 kilometres or so.
+Via climbs up the Kortekeer and the Achterberg the route continues to the cobbles of the Holleweg and onto Wolvenberg.
+Kerkgate and Jagerij throw in more cobbles before a quartet of ‘hellingen – Molenberg, Marlboroughstraat, Berendries, Valkenberg – are all crammed together within 15 kilometres.

-There is is still 88.5 kilometres to go after the Valkenberg.
-A relatively calm phase of 34 kilometres – with only Berg Ten Houte and Kanarieberg – makes way for a brutal finale.
+A relatively calm phase – with only Berg Ten Houte and Kanarieberg – now precedes the brutal finale.

 Click on the images to zoom

 streetview Muur van Geraardsbergen

 Muur van Geraardsbergen at Strava